Welcome, my name is Craig Sams, I live in Hastings in the south of England. This site’s about stuff in which I have involvement or interest.

-I was born on a farm in Nebraska in 1944, a few miles south of Sioux City.
+I was born in Nebraska in 1944.
+Our farm was between Emerson and Homer, poetically-named towns a few miles south of Sioux City.

 After obtaining a B.Sc Economics from the Wharton School at the University of Pennsylvania I moved to London in 1966 with the aim of opening a macrobiotic restaurant.
 In 1967, after a brief career in the ethnic fashion and import business (Afghan coats, Indian posters, Tunisian kaftans, Tibetan shoulder bags, hand-dyed silks) I founded, in partnership with my brother Gregory, Whole Earth Foods, a leading organic food company, expanding from its original organic macrobiotic restaurant ‘Seed’ into retail, wholesaling and manufacturing with the Harmony, Ceres Bakery and Whole Earth brands.